olvior/bloodthief_autosplitter/README.md

 python -m pip install Pillow numpy mss aiohttp
 ```

-Then simply download a zip of the code, extract it, and run `main.py`
+Then simply download a zip of the code, extract it, and run the file `main.py`

 ## Usage